Cathay Pacific Logo

 Cathay Pacific Logo 1960

 The first logo consisted of a large red name and the following symbol – Swire Group’s logo with a drawn airplane contour.
-There were blue inscriptions above and below Cathay Pacific explaining what company is represented on the emblem.
+Blue inscriptions above and below Cathay Pacific explain what company is represented on the emblem.

 The carrier has belonged to the British corporation Swire Group (at that time John Swire & Sons) since 1948, which absorbed the first Cathay Pacific Airways.
 The former owner was renamed Cathay Pacific Holdings and only received 10% of the updated airline.
 Therefore, the Swire Group name and its logo – a red and white flag with a blue stripe in the middle – were used in the sign.
 It is made after the motif of the British heraldic canvas and symbolizes the connection between the colonies and Britain across the ocean.